alexhokl/notes/go.md

 The following explains how the variable can be configured (which can be passed as an environment variable in `docker run`)

+### Cryptography

+A recent package [crypto/ecdh](https://pkg.go.dev/crypto/ecdh) can be used to generated private and public key pairs.
+Interface `Curve` contains functions to generate private key from a random number (where `crypto/rand.Reader` is recommended) and to generate public key from a private key.

 ```sh
 GOMAXPROCS=max(1, floor(CPUs))